b0ryakha/Moonshine-Lua-loader/API.md

 vec == vec       -- true
 vec + vec        -- new vec
 vec - vec        -- new vec
+vec * vec        -- new vec
+vec / vec        -- new vec
 ```

 #### <a name="vector2.new"></a> ```new```